Skip to main content

 Creatinine (Urine)

-Urinary creatinine is particularly relevant for athletes, as intense exercise, high muscle mass, and protein supplementation can all influence excretion levels.
+Urinary creatinine is particularly relevant for active individuals, as intense exercise, high muscle mass, and protein supplementation can all influence excretion levels.
 Understanding your baseline helps distinguish training-related changes from potential kidney concerns.

 Learn more